The Scree Skier Herald

 Fuel Line Management 25 minutes Complete

-Air Filtration System 1 hour Mostly complete
+Air Filtration System 1 hour Complete

 Install Exhaust Manifold 30 minutes Complete